Six things you should know about deer birthing season

-Over the next few months around 300 deer will be born across Richmond and Bushy Parks.
+From late spring to early summer around 300 deer will be born across Richmond Park and Bushy Park.
 Giving birth is a vulnerable time for any animal, but with both parks attracting millions of visitors every year, it's magnified for these herds of wild, free-roaming deer.

 It is important to give the female deer privacy and respect, by steering clear of nursery areas and always keeping at least 50 metres away from all deer.
-From 1 May until 31 July 2022, it is compulsory for dogs to be on leads in Bushy and Richmond Parks.
+Each year from the 1 May until 31 July, it is compulsory for dogs to be on leads in Bushy and Richmond Parks.

 1. Female deer will often give birth away from the herd